-For newcomers that decide to settle in Toronto it is a great place live.
+Toronto is a great place for newcomers to settle.
 Many native Torontonians sadly take our fair city for granted.
 Sometimes it takes recent immigrants to remind us of how good we have it.
-Many immigrants have come from places which are lacking in basic infrastructure, culture and general standard of living.
-They cherish their new found home and remind us vets of why Toronto is a major immigration destination worldwide.
+Many immigrants have come from places that lack basic infrastructure, culture and general standard of living.
+They cherish their new found home and remind us vets why Toronto is a major immigration destination worldwide.

-- Low Crime Rate: Toronto is known for its low crime.
+2. Low crime rate: Toronto is known for its low crime.
 When a violent crime occurs it makes the news–usually the front page.

 - How to prepare for your first job interview in Canada